Pampepato – Gingerbread

 From Wikipedia, the free encyclopedia.

 The pampepato, or panpepato, or pampapato is a sweet round shape (or nugget).
 The ingredients vary depending on the area of production.
-Usually, there may appear almonds, hazelnuts, pine nuts, pepper, cinnamon, nutmeg, candied orange and citron, raisins, mixed with or without cocoa, chocolate, coffee, liqueur, honey, flour, cooked grape must.
+Usually, there may appear almonds, hazelnuts, pine nuts, pepper, cinnamon, nutmeg, candied orange and citron, raisins mixed with or without cocoa, chocolate, coffee, liqueur, honey, flour, cooked grape must.
 The cake is then baked in the oven (better if in a wood oven).
 It is usually consumed as a sweet of the Christmas festivities.
-It remains essentially an artisan product; in fact, in some areas persists the home preparation and the traditional custom of exchanging the cake accompanied by a sprig of mistletoe.
+However, it remains essentially an artisan product; in some areas, the home preparation and the traditional custom of exchanging the cake are accompanied by a sprig of mistletoe.

 The “pampepato ternano” has been prepared since the sixteenth century.
 The origin is probably the Far East, brought by caravans carrying spices around the middle of the sixteenth century.
 Then, the Italic tradition has added local flavors such as walnuts, citrus fruits, and the “secret” ingredient, the cooked must (“sapa” or “saba” in Roman times), which is difficult to find, but that in Terni is bottled specifically for the preparation of pampepato.
 The first traces of a written recipe go up again around 1800.

 It is a traditional sweet peasant, typical of the holidays because ingredients, especially spices, were costly.
 The pampepato ternano comes prepared from the ternani rigorously the 8 December, day of the Immaculate Conception, to the beginning of the festivities, but the period, sometimes, is prolonged until 14 February, the festival of San Valentino, patron of the city and the enchanted ones.
 Tradition has it that at least one example of it remains wrapped until Easter, or even the Assumption (August 15); this testifies to the qualities of preservability of the product, able to keep for a long time (at least three months) without preservatives.
 There are no exact doses of some ingredients in the original recipe because there are no precise indications; they are added “just enough” until it has the right taste.